inuwamobarak/inuwamobarak/README.md

 # Hello! 🤗

-I'm an AI Engineer from Nigeria 🇳🇬 based in Germany 🇩🇪 🌍

-Currently mastering Embedded Computing at RPTU and working with LLMs, AI Agents and the best practices in LLM agents microservice architecture (APIs).
+I'm an AI Engineer from Nigeria 🇳🇬 based in Germany 🇩🇪 🌍 I am currently doing Embedded Computing at RPTU and working with LLMs, AI Agents and the best practices in LLM agents microservice architecture (APIs).
 I enjoy building and exploring the amazing models on @Huggingface.

 Checkout my hands on publications here: [Authorship](https://www.analyticsvidhya.com/blog/author/inuwamobarak/)